 \section{Introduction}

 The structure of the group von Neumann algebras associated to the countable free groups (also known as free group factors), has been a constant source of new results and new mysteries.
-Murray and von Neumann in \cite{Murray-Neumann36} exhibited a structural property of the free group factors, namely that they are full, i.e. they have no central sequences.
-As a consequence, they distinguished the free group factors from the separable hyperfinite II$_1$ factor, thus giving the first two examples of provably non-isomorphic separable II$_1$ factors.
-Their work left behind the now notorious open question of whether the free group factors themselves are isomorphic.
+Murray and von Neumann in \cite{Murray-Neumann36} showed that the free group factors are full, i.e. they have no central sequences, and they used this structural property to distinguish the free group factors from the separable hyperfinite II$_1$ factor, thus giving the first example of two provably non-isomorphic separable II$_1$ factors.
+Their work left behind the now notorious open question of whether the free group factors themselves are isomorphic for different numbers of generators.
 Almost a century has passed in the development of II$_1$ factors, in which the quest to understand the structure of free group factors has been a recurring theme with several remarkable achievements.

-One avenue of this research is the structure of subalgebras of the free group factor.
+One avenue of this research is the structure of subalgebras of free group factors.
 A foundational discovery of Popa \cite{PopaMaximalAmenable} showed that every subalgebra that strictly contains the generator MASA (maximally abelian subalgebra) in a free group factor must be full, in particular nonamenable (amenability is equivalent to hyperfiniteness by fundamental work of Connes \cite{Connes}).
 This answered in the negative a question of Kadison at the 1967 Baton Rouge conference who asked if every self-adjoint operator in a $\textrm{II}_{1}$-factor is contained in a hyperfinite subfactor.
 The technique of asymptotic orthogonality developed by Popa to achieve the above result has been used successfully to establish this maximal amenability property for various natural subalgebras of the free group factors, such as the radial MASA \cite{CFRW} (see also \cite{2AuthorsOneCup, ParShiWen}).
-Recently Boutonnet and Popa also construct a continuum size family $(M_{\alpha})_{\alpha})$ of interesting maximally amenable subalgebras \cite{boutonnet2023maximal} in any free product of diffuse tracial von Neumann algebras (in particular for free group factors) with the property that $M_{\alpha}$ is not unitarily conjugate to $M_{\beta}$ if $\alpha\ne\beta$.
+Recently Boutonnet and Popa also construct a continuum size family $(M_{\alpha})_{\alpha}$ of interesting maximally amenable subalgebras \cite{boutonnet2023maximal} in any free product of diffuse tracial von Neumann algebras (in particular for free group factors) with the property that $M_{\alpha}$ is not unitarily conjugate to $M_{\beta}$ if $\alpha\ne\beta$.

 Maximal amenability can be enhanced to an absorption phenomenon as follows.
 We say that a diffuse $P\leq M$ has the \emph{absorbing amenability property} if whenever $Q\leq M$ is amenable, and $P\cap Q$ is diffuse, then $Q\leq P$.
 By modifying Popa's asymptotic orthogonality property, it was shown in \cite{CyrilAOP, WenAOP} respectively that the generator MASA and the radial MASA admit the absorbing amenability property.
 This work inspired many papers establishing the absorbing amenability property (and other absorption properties such as Gamma stability) in many examples (see \cite{2AuthorsOneCup, FreePinsker, ParShiWen}).